 Designs for Living

-They consider the design’s impact on all of the senses.
-Too many architects simply consider the visual aspect of their designs.
+Too many architects simply consider the visual aspect of their designs, without considering how use and feel factor into the enjoyment of the space.
 It is important to remember that regardless of what is pictured on the blueprint, the client will be living in a home that takes all the senses into consideration.
 Does the client desire to enjoy the smell of the sea or the sound of a bubbling brook?
 The successful architect will take these things into consideration and align the home, patio, deck, and windows to take advantage of these things within the constraints of the local building codes.

-They will employ a hands-on relationship with the general contractor and any subcontractors for the duration of the project.
+Your architect should employ a hands-on relationship with the general contractor and any subcontractors for the duration of the project.
 It is nice to imagine that once the blueprints are submitted and the building permits are pulled, the job is done.
 Not so in the real world.
-Circumstances change, client’s desires evolve based on current work progress, and also consider that problems may be encountered along the way.
+Circumstances change, client’s desires evolve based on current work progress, and unexpected problems that may be encountered along the way.
 Close day-to-day communication between the architect and the builders will go a long way towards a smooth project and harmonious finished product with minimal changes.